Fair-Squares/fair-squares/README.md

 The binary will be present in create the binary in `./target/release/fs-node` if not other argument is passed.

 ### Docker build & run
-We added a [Dockerfile](https://github.com/Fair-Squares/fair-squares/blob/main/Dockerfile) in the repo, you can build an image yourself with the following commmand `docker build .`
+We added a [Dockerfile](https://github.com/Fair-Squares/fair-squares/blob/main/Dockerfile) in the repo, you can build an image yourself with the following command `docker build .`

 ### Docker images